Find out how many households are homeowners, private renters, and social renters in your constituency, based on 2021 census data

 About the author: Cassie Barton is a researcher specialising in population statistics.

-Find out how many people identify with different ethnic groups in your constituency, based on 2021 census data
+Find out how many people identify with different sexual orientations and gender identities in your constituency.